Did you know that when fruits and vegetables are fresh-squeezed or used raw, bacteria from the produce can end up in your juice or cider?

 However, some grocery stores, health food stores, cider mills, farmers’ markets, and juice bars sell packaged juice that was made on site that has not been pasteurized or otherwise treated to ensure its safety.
 These untreated products should be kept under refrigeration and are required to carry the following warning on the label:

 Moreover, the FDA does not require warning labels for juice or cider that is sold by the glass – for example, at apple orchards, farmers’ markets, roadside stands, juice bars, and some restaurants.

-Talking About Juice Safety: What You Need to Know (PDF) is meant to educate consumers on food safety issues related to buying, making and consuming raw juices.
+Talking About Juice Safety (PDF) is meant to educate consumers on food safety issues related to buying, making and consuming raw juices.
 This FDA guide can help with deciphering when raw juice products are safe to consume or not.

 Follow Juice Safety Tips to Prevent Illness